rajdip34/webInfo/README.md

 fast we need to install <Nmap>

 and also <figlet>
-command is
+command is .
+  <
 sudo apt install nmap
-sudo apt install figlet
+sudo apt install figlet>